Coastal Infrastructure Accounting

 Infrastructure accounting should address:

-Design standard adjustments -- new infrastructure designed for higher sea levels or increased storm intensity may have higher capital costs but provide enhanced service capacity.
-These costs should be fully capitalized as gross fixed capital formation[59].
+Design standard adjustments—new infrastructure designed for higher sea levels or increased storm intensity should be fully capitalized as gross fixed capital formation.[55]

-Adaptation retrofits -- modifications to existing infrastructure to maintain function under changed conditions should be recorded as gross fixed capital formation where they extend useful life or maintain capacity under new conditions[61].
+Adaptation retrofits—modifications maintaining function under changed conditions should be recorded as gross fixed capital formation where they extend useful life or maintain capacity.[57]

-Stranded asset recognition -- coastal infrastructure that becomes functionally obsolete due to sea level rise or permanent inundation of the protected area may require accelerated depreciation or full write-off.
-The 2025 SNA provides for recording "catastrophic losses" and "other changes in the volume of assets" that capture unforeseen events reducing asset values.
-Where sea level rise projections indicate that specific infrastructure will be rendered obsolete before the end of its originally estimated service life, compilers should revise the depreciation schedule to write off the remaining value over the shortened horizon.
-Where infrastructure is abandoned due to managed retreat, the residual book value should be written off through the other changes in volume account.
-This treatment is consistent with the broader approach to climate-related asset impairment, though international guidance on the accounting specifics continues to develop[62].
+Stranded asset recognition—infrastructure that becomes functionally obsolete due to sea level rise or permanent inundation may require accelerated depreciation or full write-off.
+Where sea level rise projections indicate specific infrastructure will be rendered obsolete before the end of its originally estimated service life, compilers should revise the depreciation schedule to write off the remaining value over the shortened horizon.
+Where infrastructure is abandoned due to managed retreat, the residual book value should be written off through the other changes in volume account.[58]

 3.5.2 Adaptation Investment Tracking

-Coastal climate adaptation investment spans multiple asset categories and requires consistent tracking across:
+Coastal climate adaptation investment spans multiple asset categories:

-The Framework for the Development of Environment Statistics (FDES) identifies relevant indicators including "sea level" and "flood/storm surge, sea level rise, coastal storm risk (vulnerability, occurrence)" for tracking climate-related changes affecting coastal infrastructure requirements[66].
+The Framework for the Development of Environment Statistics (FDES) identifies relevant indicators including "sea level" and "flood/storm surge, sea level rise, coastal storm risk" for tracking climate-related changes affecting coastal infrastructure.[63]

 Investment tracking should link to: